Lissy93/awesome-privacy/README.md

 - [OSSEC HIDS] - A host based intrusion detection system that is easy to setup and configure, which performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response
 - [Otseca] - Search and dump your system configuration + generate HTML reports
 - [RouterSploit]: An exploitation framework for checking the security of local embedded devices, to ensure they are safe
 - [Security Onion] - Linux distro for intrusion detection, enterprise security monitoring, and log management.
-It includes a suit of security testing tools.
+It includes a suite of security testing tools.
 Useful for collecting, storing and managing a variety of system data, for use on your networks
 - [Snort] - Intrusion detection system aimed at real time traffic analysis and packet logging tool
 - [SPARTA] - GUI tool that makes pen testing your network infrastructure easier
 - [Wireshark] - Popular, powerful feature-rich network protocol analyser.
 Lets you analyse everything that is going on in your network in great detail